echasnovski/mini.nvim/readmes/mini-diff.md

     priority = 199,
   },

-  -- Source for how reference text is computed/updated/etc -- Uses content from Git index by default source = nil,
+  -- Source(s) for how reference text is computed/updated/etc
+  -- Uses content from Git index by default source = nil,